deltarobotone/conveyor_system/README.md

 Sourcecode: [>>>One System Library<<<](https://github.com/deltarobotone/one_system_library)

-We recommend to use the FullSystemDemo of OneSystem Library to do the first steps wit Delta-Robot One and Conveyor System.
+We recommend to use the FullSystemDemo of OneSystemLibrary to do the first steps wit Delta-Robot One and Conveyor System.
 The basic functions to control the drive of Conveyor System are implemented in this demo.
 Use the menu of Delta-Robot One and navigate to Ext.
 Motor.

 [<img src="https://github.com/deltarobotone/image_database/blob/master/drawings/drawings%20(9).PNG" width="300">](https://raw.githubusercontent.com/deltarobotone/image_database/master/drawings/drawings%20(9).PNG)